Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem9.md

 #### Description

-Read-only property; a Boolean value of true if the file that was imported to the Library still exists in the location from where it was imported; false otherwise.
+Read-only property; `boolean`; a boolean value of true if the file that was imported to the Library still exists in the location from where it was imported; false otherwise.

 #### Example